Tech-at-DU/d3-tutorial/14-Pack/readme.md

 ![example 2](images/example-2.png)

 Add a text node to each group and place it in the center of the circle.
+You'll be adding the following code after the code snippet above!

 ```JS
 // Add a text node to each group